Cedar Park’s Mental Health Action Team exists:

 Living Room & Family Room

 Cedar Park currently runs a monthly faith-based support group.
 All participants begin the evening together and then break into two separate rooms.
 The Family Room is for families and supporters whose lives have been affected by someone’s mental health challenges.
 The Living Room is for people living with mental health challenges such as anxiety, depression, bipolar and psychotic disorders.
-Participants gather in a sage place, free of judgement, to receive and give support and hope by sharing our painful and joyous experiences with each other.
-Through the group we learn that we are not alone.
+Participants gather in a safe place, free of judgment, to receive and give support and hope by sharing our painful and joyous experiences with each other.
+Through the group, we learn that we are not alone.

 Below are a number of recommended resources.

 This seven message series explores topics related to mental health such as stigma, prevalence, depression, suicide, bi-polar, addiction, children, families, and how to support loved ones.
 After the introductory message each sermon includes a person from the congregation sharing their own personal lived experience.